-There is a rebuttable presumption that a term in a standard form contract this is found to be unconscionable is not severable from the agreement in which it is situated.
+There is a rebuttable presumption that unconscionable terms in form contracts are not severable from the agreements in which they are situated, thus rendering the entire agreement unenforceable.
 In determining whether this presumption has been rebutted courts should consider general state law principles regarding the severability of unenforceable terms.